arya-tama/chewing_detection/README.md

 ![An image](images/signal.JPG)<!-- .element height="10%" width="10%" -->

+## Wiki
+Simply run

+## Future work

 Future work includes the development of context recognition database for different daily activities such as walking, exercising and working at a desk.
 The database can also be utilized for supervised learning algorithm development in the future.

-# Wiki
-Simply run